department-of-veterans-affairs/va.gov-team/user-research/study-7/participant-notes/desktop/dp6/20181015-study7-desktop-p6-notes.md

 *Navigate user to the Health Care Hub* *https://preview.va.gov/health-care/*

 - What do you think about the information on this page?
-  - "It's got a lot of information."
 - Do you think this would be useful to you?
-  - He read through all the tasks under the Manage spoke, but didn't take any action
 - Did you notice the contact numbers [DESKTOP: on the right side of the page] or [MOBILE: under the connect with us menu at the bottom of the page]?
 What do you think about this information?
-  - "I guess it would be easier here, you don't have to talk with a human being, you can get it off the internet."
-  - He would use the health benefits hotline if he needed help

 ## Task 4 Content Page or Tool Landing Page - 5 min

 *Return user to one of the content pages or tool pages they visited in Task 2 or 3*

 - Please take a look at the navigation options on [DESKTOP: the left side of the screen] or [MOBILE: under the more in this section menu].
-  -
 - What do you think about the options in this menu?
 - Would you use this menu to navigate the website?